bolt-foundry/gambit/docs/hourglass.md

 - Keep the behavior “pinch” short and specific; move narrative/tone into persona cards.
-- Declare turn order explicitly (assistant-first vs. user-first).
+- Declare turn order explicitly (assistant-first vs. user-seeded message).
 - Use numbered steps and bullets; avoid long prose in the middle section.
 - When adding tools/actions, restate when to call each and what to return after tools.